P2ANet: A Dataset and Benchmark for Dense Action Detection from Table Tennis Match Broadcasting Videos: Dataset

 Once we have established the well-structured classes of actions, the annotators then engage to label all the collected broadcasting video clips.
-Unfortunately, the first edition of annotated dataset achieves around $85\%$ labeling precision under sampling inspection by experts (i.e., international table tennis referees).
-It is reasonable that even with the trained annotators, labeling the actions/strokes of table tennis players is still challenging, which lies in the existence of 1) the fast-moving and dense actions; 2) the deceptive actions; 3) the entire/half-sheltered actions.
-To improve the quality of the labeled dataset, we work with a crew of table tennis professionals to further correct the wrong or missing samples in the first edition.
-The revised edition can achieve about $95\%$ labeling precision on average, which is confirmed by the invited international table tennis referee~\cite{wufei}.
+Unfortunately, the first edition of annotated dataset achieves around $85\%$ labeling precision under-sampling inspection by experts (i.e., international table tennis referees).
+It is understandable that, even with trained annotators, labeling the actions or strokes of table tennis players poses challenges due to 1) the fast-moving and dense actions; 2) the deceptive actions; 3) the entire/half-sheltered actions.
+To improve the dataset's quality, we collaborated with a team of table tennis professionals to correct inaccurate or missing samples from the dataset's first edition.
+The revised edition achieves an average labeling precision of approximately $95\%$, which is confirmed by the invited international table tennis referee~\cite{wufei}.

 Note that, beyond labeling the segment of each action/stroke, we also label some additional information along with it (after finishing each action), which includes the placement of the ball on the table, the occasion of winning or losing a point, the player who committed the action (the name with the status of front view or back view in that stroke), whether it is forehand or backhand, and the serving condition (serve or not).
 The full list of labeling items is attached in the open-sourced dataset repository on Github\footnote{The link will be released later.}.